-May half-term on the Isle of Wight in 2017
+May half term on the Isle of Wight

-This article was about our May half-term activities in 2017.
-We’ll be updating this with 2018 event information next year.
-We’ve lots of exciting events to keep boredom at bay this half-term on the Isle of Wight.
-Whether you're a budding bug hunter ready to test your skills under the cover of darkness at Newtown, an adventurous explorer keen to discover ancient sites at Mottistone, or someone who likes a wildlife challenge, you'll find plenty to do at our places throughout the holiday.
+We’ve lots of exciting ways to keep boredom at bay this half term on the Isle of Wight.
+Whether you're an adventurous explorer keen to discover nature, a budding musician or someone who likes a history challenge, you'll find plenty to do at our places throughout the holiday.
 And while you’re exploring, you’re helping us look after all that nature too.

 Saturday 29 May – Sunday 6 June (during opening hours).